 What does the Surveyor need from me?

 What should I receive from the Professional Land Surveyor?

-A Professional Land Surveyor is a person who is qualified by education and experience, and who has passed an examination for licensure required by the State of Illinois to practice Land Surveying in Illinois.
+A Professional Land Surveyor is a person who is qualified by education and experience and who has passed an examination and currently holds valid licensure required by the State of Illinois to practice Land Surveying in Illinois.

 Fees of Surveyors are on a level with other professions.
-The Surveyor's fees are dependent upon the size of the tract and other factors including, the terrain and vegetation, accessibility, and if reliable survey monuments exist in the area.
-Therefore, the surveyors will estimate the approximate costs of the survey for you prior to commencing the work.
-However, do not depend on the lowest priced survey to be the best survey.
-Obtain the services of a reputable and licensed Surveyor.
+The Surveyor's prices are dependent upon the size of the tract of land and other factors including, the terrain and vegetation, accessibility, and if reliable survey monuments exist in the area.
+Since the work is specific to your individual needs, the Surveyor will consider all the above aspects before giving you an estimate for approximate costs before commencing the work.
+Do not make a choice solely on price.
+Make sure to check the Surveyor's credentials and only obtain the services of a reputable and licensed Surveyor.

-The more information you can furnish the Surveyor, the more you may expedite the land surveyor's work.
+The more information you can provide to the Surveyor, the more you may expedite the land surveyor's work.
 Such information includes:

-Surveyors need to understand that there is only ONE reason someone wants a copy of an old survey or wants parties added to a certification and that is because those surveys are going to be used for other than their original intended purpose.
-This unquestionably increases the surveyor’s liability and extends it to new parties.
-Surveyors are- at best- compensated meagerly for that pleasure (or vilified if they ask for appropriate compensation).
+Everyone needs to understand that there is only one reason someone wants a copy of an old plat of survey or wants parties added to certification, and that is because those surveys one needs for other than their original intended purpose.
+This request unquestionably increases the Surveyor's liability and extends it to the new parties.
+At best, surveyors are compensated meagerly for that pleasure (or vilified if they ask for appropriate compensation).